-For every two HSAP credits earned (220 hours of on-the-job training), a tuition exemption for one level of Post Secondary Technical Training may apply, to a maximum of four Post Secondary Technical Training levels.
+For every two HSAP credits earned (220 hours of on-the-job training), a personal contribution exemption for one level of Technical Training may apply, to a maximum of four Technical Training levels.
+This means, some or all of your technical training could be paid for through these incentives.